-Christina Martin (Musical Teens Director) holds a BFA in Musical Theater from Brigham Young University and a California Teaching Credential for Music, Dance and Drama.
+Christina Martin (Young Performers Director) holds a BFA in Musical Theater from Brigham Young University and a California Teaching Credential for Music, Dance and Drama.
 Christina was a Drama/Dance teacher for a prestigious Magnet for the Arts Junior High School.
 She is actively involved in many live productions throughout the Bay Area and is a private vocal coach.

 Zoe McPheron (intern) has been an active participant of the Musical Players program for many years.
 She started in the program back in 2008 when she was ten years old; highlights include, Charlie Bucket (Charlie and the Chocolate Factory), Mad Hatter (Alice in Wonderland), and most recently Snoopy in Snoopy the Musical!
 She started interning last year for Aladdin Kids and absolutely loved.
 She is delighted to continue working for this new season of Musical Players at CCCT.

 Sydney Painter (Next Stage Performers Director and Improv Co-Director) earned her BA in theater from Fordham University in 2009.
 She is thrilled to be back at CCCT with the Musical Players program with all new tricks up her sleeve after a season spent as an apprentice at the Magic Theatre in San Francisco.
 Sydney first walked in to the world of CCCT as a drama camper at age 7 and has been either a camper, a counselor or a director ever since.
 After graduation from college, Sydney spent a year in Spain teaching English.